joakree/ELEBAC/README.md

 ELEBAC

-Firmware for sensor and camera system.
+Firmware and hardware files for sensor and camera system.

 Repository Structure
 ```